 To learn more about creating complex photo effects with actions, check out the course on Building Your Own Actions in Adobe Photoshop.

 Here are two more amazing actions you'll want to add to your essential kit!
-This Space Effect Photoshop Action gives your work that bright, spacey look with just a few short clicks!
+This Space Effect Photoshop Action (no longer available) gives your work that bright, spacey look with just a few short clicks!
 Edit your work non destructively for instant photo manipulation success!

 You can also create insane destructive effects with this Forge Photoshop Action.
 Simply fill your subject with color and play the action to apply this awesome effect in seconds!